chisumo2016/renting-office-app/reservation.md

 [x] Validate no other reservation conflicts with the same time

 [X] Use locks to make the process atomic
-[ x]Read request input from the validator
+[X]Read request input from the validator
-[] You cannot make a reservation on a pending or a hidden office []Test you can make a reservation starting next day but cannot make one on same day [] Email user and Host when a reservation is make
+[X] You cannot make a reservation on a pending or a hidden office [X]Test you can make a reservation starting next day but cannot make one on same day [] Email user and Host when a reservation is make
 [] Email user and Host on reservation start day
 [] Generate WIFI password for new reservations (store encrypted)